-What’s great about using pallets in building a shed is that you don’t have to dismantle them.
-You can simply join whole pieces together to build the walls as long as the pallets you get are of the same size.
+The great thing about using pallets to build this DIY Pallet shed is that you don’t have to dismantle them.
+You can simply join whole pieces together to build the walls, as long as the pallets you get are of the same size.
+This makes the process much quicker and easier and means you don’t have to worry about disposing of the pallets afterwards.

 What would you use this shed for?